GuildCrafts/web-development-js/_goals/69-Simple_Book_Store.md

 - [ ] App is deployed and live on the web (consider using Heroku)
 - [ ] All source code is written with ES6
-- [ ] Users have their own account and can sign up and log in/out
+- [ ] Users have their own account and can sign up and sign in/out
 - [ ] Users have one of three roles: `admin`, `clerk`, `reader`
   - [ ] Users with role `reader` can only view and search for books
   - [ ] Users with role `clerk` can edit books in addition to viewing/searching